 - Surgical Orderly

-In the United States, there were 107,700 jobs for Surgical Technologist in 2016.
+In 2016, there was an estimated number of 107,700 jobs in the United States for Surgical Technologist.
 New jobs are being produced at a rate of 11.7% which is above the national average.
 The Bureau of Labor Statistics predicts 12,600 new jobs for Surgical Technologist by 2026.
-There will be an estimated 10,000 positions for Surgical Technologist per year.
+The BLS estimates 10,000 yearly job openings in this field.

 The states with the most job growth for Surgical Technologist are Utah, Arizona, and Colorado.
 Watch out if you plan on working in Illinois, Rhode Island, or Connecticut.
 These states have the worst job growth for this type of profession.